pkrovi17/documentMerge/README.md

 # Document Merge

 A Python-based GUI application for merging multiple Word documents (.docx files) into a single document.
-Features drag-and-drop functionality and optional PDF conversion.
+Features drag-and-drop functionality for easy file management.

 ## Features

 - 🖱️ **Drag-and-Drop Interface**: Easily add files by dragging and dropping them into the application
 - 📄 **Word Document Merging**: Combine multiple .docx files into a single document
-- 📊 **PDF Conversion**: Convert the merged document to PDF format (Windows only)
 - 🗑️ **File Management**: Remove individual files or clear all files from the list
 - 🎯 **User-Friendly**: Simple and intuitive graphical interface